Smart Infrastructure & Smart Applications for the Smart Business – Infrastructure & Application Performance Monitoring

 Exploratory analytics is at the heart of most Big Data projects.
 It involves loading data from multi-structured sources into ‘sandboxes’ for exploration and investigative analysis, often by skilled data scientists, with the intent on producing new insights.

-Because Big Data is often un-modeled, the schema of this data is not known – it is schema-less.
+Because Big Data is often un-modelled, the schema of this data is not known – it is schema-less.
 The argument there is that data scientists need freedom to explore the data in any way they like to acquire it, prepare it, analyse it and visualize it.

 Yet Big Data needs data governance to protect sensitive information made available in these exploratory environments.
 Given that governance imposes control and accountability, how then can the two seemingly opposing forces of freedom and control co-exist in a Big Data analytical environment?
 Is this not a tug of war?
 Is Big Data Governance a straight jacket for Data Scientists?
 How can the freedom to conduct exploratory analysis proceed if data being analysed is subjected to governance policies and processes that need to be applied?